-The formal Design Review Process shall be comprised of a Preliminary Plan Review and a Final Plan Review.
-An Owner or his or her agent is welcome to contact any member of the DRC, or the DRC as a whole, prior to the Preliminary Plan Review to informally discuss the proposed project, with the understanding that the DRC member's statements made during this informal meeting are not binding and do not represent the opinion or position of the DRC as a whole with respect to approval or denial of the proposed project.
+The formal Design Review Process shall be comprised of the process set forth below.
+An Owner or his or her agent may contact the DRC Manager, prior to the DRC Review to informally discuss the proposed project, with the understanding that the DRC Manager's statements made during this informal meeting are not binding and do not represent the opinion or position of the DRC as a whole with respect to approval or denial of the proposed project.
 Prior to designing an improvement, the Owner or his or her agent must review the Design Review Guidelines.
-An Owner may be accompanied by a maximum of two people for any meeting with the DRC, for a total of three (3) people on Owner's behalf.
-Children or pets, unless a service animal, are not permitted to attend a DRC meeting .
+An Owner may be accompanied by a maximum of two people for any meeting with the DRC.
+Children or pets, unless a service animal, are not permitted to attend a DRC meeting.
 Along with the requirements below, an Owner or his or her agent must submit a completed Design Review Checklist and request for a variance, if any, at the time of review.

-A. Preliminary Plan Review.
+A. DRC Review